 Check out “Well Chosen Words“ for suggestions that can better reflect the diverse experiences of all God’s children, including intersex people.

 Asexuality spans a range of little to no sexual attraction to varying degrees within each individual.
 As an unchosen identity, asexuality is different from the choice to practice celibacy.
 Asexual people may have spouses or children.
-Just a few ways of supporting our asexual neighbors can include accepting people’s relationship choices, resisting intrusive questions, and speaking out when we hear assumptions that all people must want sexual or romantic relationships.
+We can support our asexual neighbors by accepting people’s relationship choices, resisting intrusive questions, and speaking out when we hear assumptions that all people must want sexual or romantic relationships.

 “draw us to You in this queer space that You, the Nothing and the Everything, the Creator and the Child, the +, inhabit so gracefully.